 Almost two years ago, Level Global Investors LP and Diamondback Capital Management LLC were among four hedge funds raided by the Federal Bureau of Investigation as part of a nationwide crackdown on insider trading.

 Yesterday, the first of two defendants who worked for those firms the FBI searched went on trial in Manhattan federal court, as the U.S. continues its unprecedented five-year-old investigation of market corruption at hedge funds, technology companies and consulting firms.

-The U.S. alleges that Level Global co-founder Anthony Chiasson and Todd Newman, a former portfolio manager for Stamford, Connecticut-based Diamondback, for allegedly earning more than $67 million in illicit profits by trading on inside information in Dell Inc. (DELL) and Nvidia Corp.
-(NVDA) Both men have pleaded not guilty to the charges.
+The U.S. alleges that Level Global co-founder Anthony Chiasson and Todd Newman, a former portfolio manager for Stamford, Connecticut-based Diamondback, for allegedly earning more than $67 million in illicit profits by trading on inside information in Dell Inc. (DELL:US) and Nvidia Corp.
+(NVDA:US) Both men have pleaded not guilty to the charges.

 Selection of a jury was completed today and the panel of seven women and five men will hear opening arguments in the case Nov.
 13, U.S. District Judge Richard Sullivan said in court.
 Sullivan told jurors the trial will be about five weeks long.

 Prosecutors in the office of Manhattan U.S. Attorney Preet Bharara have said Chiasson and Newman were part of a group of fund managers, analysts and technology company employees who traded stock tips in a conspiracy that operated from 2007 to 2009.